vijender-singh/R-Basics-Class-lectures/README.md

 # Introduction to R for Biologists

+The video lectures of these lessons can be found on youtube: https://youtu.be/0eoalzFKmos?si=xL3U9ccAxW9WrQm8

 Welcome to this comprehensive tutorial designed specifically for biologists venturing into the world of R, a powerful and versatile programming language that has become indispensable in modern biological research.
 The lecture material is still under development and new material will be added on regular intervals.

 ## Why R for Biologists?